vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 </dependencies>
 ```

-[Vibe Java Server Platform]({{ site.baseurl }}/projects/vibe-java-server-platform/) is created to run a vibe application on any framework or server transparently without or with a little bit of effort.
-See [reference guide]({{ site.baseurl }}/projects/vibe-java-server-platform/3.0.0-Alpha1/reference/) for what platforms are supported, how to install vibe on them and what you can do when your favorite platform is not supported.
+[Vibe Java Platform]({{ site.baseurl }}/projects/vibe-java-platform/) is created to run a vibe application on any framework or server transparently without or with a little bit of effort.
+See [reference guide]({{ site.baseurl }}/projects/vibe-java-platform/3.0.0-Alpha1/reference/) for what platforms are supported, how to install vibe on them and what you can do when your favorite platform is not supported.

 ---